art-institute-of-chicago/data-aggregator/README.md

 #### 7. Create a transformer

 Transformers take the model data and turns it into an array ready for output.
-Using the [Fractal](http://fractal.thephpleague.com/) library, we've created a [foundation](app/Http/Transformers/ApiTransformer.php) to make creating transformers in the Aggregator fairly straightforward.
-Ids, titles and dates will be added automatically unless you exclude them by setting the `$excludeIdsAndTitle` or `$excludeDates` properties to `false`.
-Then create a `transformFields` function to return an array of the fields that are unique to your model.
+Using the [Fractal](http://fractal.thephpleague.com/) library, we've created a [foundation](app/Http/Transformers/ApiTransformer.php) for all the transformations at the API level, and a
+[Transformable trait](app/Models/Transformable.php) as a place for model-specific tranformations.
+Ids, titles and dates will be added automatically unless you exclude them by setting the `$excludeIdsAndTitle` or `$excludeDates` properties to `false` in the transformer class.
+Create a Transformer class, then create a `transformMappingInternal()` function in your model to return an array of the fields that are unique to your model.

 #### 8. Create routes for your endpoints